 If you’re having AirPods issues or if you want access to the latest features, you’ll want to update your AirPods.
-This guide will show you how to keep AirPods, AirPods 2, or AirPods Pro up-to-date.
+This guide will show you how to keep AirPods, AirPods 2, AirPods Pro, or AirPods Max up-to-date.

-AirPods software updates typically include performance improvements and bug fixes though occasionally they’ll bring new features to the popular ear buds.
+AirPods software updates typically include performance improvements and bug fixes though occasionally they’ll bring new features as well.
 That’s why it’s important to keep your AirPods updated with the latest firmware.

 If you just bought a pair of AirPods and/or you’re unsure if you’re running the latest AirPods software, follow these steps.